Updated on April 3, 2023

 The second is the dog flea (Ctenocephalides canis), a species that looks very similar to cat fleas but prefers dogs over cats.

-These are almost as common as the cat flea as well, leading a lot of sources to mistakenly believe the two are one and the same species.
+These are almost as common as the cat flea, leading a lot of sources to mistakenly believe the two are one and the same species.
 Dog fleas will also attack humans under certain circumstances.

 So before we get into the third flea species, it’s important to denote that most pet-related fleas will attack humans.
-See, when a critter feeds on a specific host (be it plant or animal) for long enough, their bodies adapt to that specific food source.
+When a critter feeds on a specific host (be it plant or animal) for long enough, their bodies adapt to that specific food source.

 Humans, cats, and dogs all have very different blood contents, so a cat flea will see cats as a sirloin steak with all the trimmings and humans as a piece of wilted iceberg lettuce.